Coop1195/WindowsRepairScript/README.md

 6. [Acknowledgements](#acknowledgements)

 ## Installation
-Follow these steps to set up and use Windows-OS-Repair.
+Follow these steps to set up and use WindowsRepairScript.

 ### Prerequisites
 - Administrator privileges